adaa-polsl/RuleKit/README.md

 |:--:|
 | Figure 6.1.
 RapidMiner wizard for specifying user's rules, preferred conditions/attributes, and forbidden conditions/attributes.  |

+The XML experimental files for test cases discussed in the GuideR paper can be found [here](https://github.com/adaa-polsl/Expert-Rules-dev/tree/master/examples)

 # 7. Library API